-Dogs trained for a specific purpose, whether to guard or work in the field, can fetch some surprisingly high prices, as Charlotte Lycett Green reports
+Dogs trained for a specific purpose, whether as gundogs or guard dogs, can raise extraordinary prices, Charlotte Lycett Green reports

 Guard dogs and protection dogs are in a different league altogether, according to Matt Wiggins from Staffordshire-based WKD Trained Dogs, which trains, supplies and breeds family and working dogs.
 “They range from anywhere between £2,000 and £40,000, depending on a client’s requirements,” he said.
 “We train a lot of dogs to be family pets, and this usually takes us about six weeks.
-Many of our clients are country people, but not necessarily devoted to fieldsports.
-We buy a lot of failed gundog breeds because those that do not have the drive to hunt and find game make the ideal family pet.
+Many of our clients are country people, but not necessarily devoted to fieldsports.”
+Matt says that he takes on a lot of failed gundog breeds because even if they don’t have the drive to hunt and find game they make the ideal family pet.

-One man’s mongrel is another’s “designer breed”, and the increasingly popular crosses such as cockerpoos and Labradoodles can command a price tag to match the most well-bred pedigree, though not perhaps quite as much as the two dogs Irish terrier breeder Jean Soeters sold recently: he sold one two years ago for £10,000 and another last year for £13,500, which went to a Swiss watchmaker.
+Irish terrier breeder Jean Soeters recently sold one for £10,000 and another for £13,500, which went to a Swiss watchmaker.
 Jean took six months to train the dog to the client’s exact requirements.

 “For a part-trained spaniel, at about 15 months old, I’d expect it to be stopping on the whistle, taking directions left and right, and to be under control.
 I’d also expect it to have picked game and to be steady.
 It shouldn’t be as wild as a kite.
 If I were to buy a fully trained dog, at around three years old, I would expect it to be able to do everything.
 For hunting spaniels to win field trials, they have to be on the edge.
 A dog should be able to think for itself.
 A handler should only be there to guide it.
 The dog must be able to go out and find game.
 The most important thing is that the dog has the right attitude and temperament.
 It has to have an interest.”